Fine and Dandy

 Presiding over procedures was Sir Norman, representing the quintessential gentleman, exquisitely turned out, all polished sureness, hovering around seeing that everything was up to snuff and a pinch above it.
 Nothing, whether a permanent or passing feature, escaped his eagle eyed glance – be it the careless placing of a chair, or the slightly crooked angle at which a painting was hung.
 On this occasion one of the Renoirs with which he associated ‘a touch of chi-chi.’

 Mr. Hartnell was politely pleased to be introduced to me: ‘Topping display! ’I told him, This is a nice little place you’ve got here, Sir Norman.’

-‘It’s a roof over our heads.
+‘It’s a humble house, a roof over our heads.
 It keeps the raindrops from falling on them’